 The scaffolding for David Nicholls’ latest boy-meets-girl romance is walking the Coast-to-Coast footpath in the north of England, and this time he’s using the plot of two people who a) each pretend that enforced solitude is the best thing for them after failed marriages and b) each at first thinks the other is faintly absurd.
 Her marriage was bad, but he suffered a breakdown and now seeks solace in long mountain walks at weekends.
 She loves London, and can’t quite believe that anywhere really exists outside the city.
 He lives in the north of England and regards Londoners with a kind of pity.
 Especially the sort of Londoner you can spot a mile off in the countryside, with their new boots and waterproofs, and no understanding of how to pack and wear a rucksack.
 When they both get off the train at St Bees, guess who he spots a mile off.
 Or, rather, blocking his way at the exit.
 How we laughed.

 Nicholls is massively popular… but I came to this convinced I wouldn’t like it.
-I’ve only read one of his novels, One Day, and I really didn’t like it.
-The novel has a brilliant hook, of course, the outlandish idea of a should-have-been couple somehow not getting together on Day 1, and meeting every year on the same day until… well, you’ll just have to read it.
+I’ve only read one of his novels, One Day, and I didn’t get on with it at all.
+That novel has a brilliant hook, of course, the outlandish idea of a should-have-been couple somehow not getting together on Day 1, and meeting every year on the same day until… well, you’ll just have to read it.
 But I hated the implausible details of the characters’ lives—and there’s the most arbitrary plot fracture near the end that left me irritated by Nicholls’ lack of imagination.

 And while I’m here I might as well take care of my other gripe, the romcom style.
 I don’t know how many times during Marnie’s chapters—the chapters alternate between her point of view and Michael’s, the other lost soul—I thought of Bridget Jones.
 We’re going back a lot of years now, almost as far back as Richard Curtis’s Notting Hill and the rest.
 I suppose the point of those movies is to give us what we expect, right down to the plot twists that carry the unlikely romance to its conclusion.
 And all those recognisable details about the mistakes they make are there to reassure us and lend an air of plausibility.
 Haven’t we all done things this stupid?

 Enough complaining.
 I was glad to realise that before the end of Day 2 I was finding Marnie, especially, quite engaging.
 She thinks she’s going to hate this trip, a three-day hike for goodness’ sake, but she’s the only non-hiker who hasn’t given up and taken a taxi to the next hotel.
 Michael is mortified at first that she didn’t go with them, but by the end of the day… I’ll tell you later.
-I’ve paused at the point when the little group brought together by a mutual friend of Marnie and Michael’s is about to finally shrink down from the original five people to one, Michael.
+I’ve paused at the end of that day, when the little group of five, brought together by a mutual friend of Marnie and Michael’s, is about to finally shrink down to Michael alone.
 There was supposed to have been a sixth, a possible match for him, but she had cried off the day before.
-It means that Michael, the only seasoned walker among them, has finally got what he thinks he wants, the Coast-to-Coast walk on his own.
+It means that Michael, the only seasoned walker among them, has finally got what he thinks he wants, the Coast-to-Coast walk without the irritant of having other people tagging along.

 One difference between the unlikely pair is that Marnie works entirely at home in her job and hardly ever goes out, whereas Michael is a secondary school teacher who has to talk to a hundred or more people a day.
 She is a copy editor, reading first- or second-draft manuscripts for novels and adding her suggestions for changes.
 It just about pays the bills, but after the Covid lockdowns she found it easy not to get back into the social life she had known before.
-Like Bridget Jones and xxx in One Day, she’s vaguely irritated not so much by her friends’ marriages, but their presumption that any childless woman of her age must want children.
-She doesn’t, or pretends to believe and accept that she’s too late anyway.
-(She’s 38.)
-She doesn’t want to spend her free time with people whose conversation has shrunk, mainly, to the subject of how their kids are getting on.
+Like both Bridget Jones and Emma in One Day, she’s vaguely irritated not so much by her friends’ marriages, but their presumption that any childless woman of her age must want children.
+She doesn’t, or pretends to believe that at 38 she’s too late anyway.
+She doesn’t want to spend her free time with people whose conversation has shrunk, too often, to the subject of how their kids are getting on.
 It’s not that they’re insensitive—they don’t crow about it—but evenings with parents aren’t necessarily a lot of fun.

 Meanwhile, Michael’s working days are full of other people’s children.
 What’s a would-be recluse to do?
 Two things.
 Those solitary hikes every weekend and holiday, when he can pretend that this is what he wants more than anything else.
 And, when he is with people—not just his students—he keeps things safe by sticking to what he’s most at ease with.
 Physical geography.
 He’s a great walking companion if you like that sort of thing… but if you don’t, not so much.
 Tessa, the woman chosen by Cleo as a possible match for him would probably have been no more interested than all the others are.
 She’s a fitness fanatic—but she wasn’t racing to join them.

-The set-up, a three-day forced hike of the first 40-odd miles of the Coast-to-Coast footpath, is as transparent (and unlikely) a McGuffin as you are likely to see.
-As is Cleo’s plan to get Michael possibly paired off with her friend, and Marnie with the super-handsome Conrad.
-I’m guessing that Conrad is on the market because he’s so self-centred and dull any woman soon gets sick of him—but this doesn’t stop Marnie drooling at the sight of him.
+The set-up, a three-day forced hike, is Cleo’s plan to get Michael possibly paired off with her friend, and Marnie with the super-handsome Conrad.
+I’m guessing that Conrad is on the market because he’s so self-centred and dull that any woman soon gets sick of him—but this doesn’t stop Marnie drooling at the sight of him.
 After dinner and drinks in the hotel on the first night she goes back to his room, and… nothing.
 He seems not to know that it’s fairly important to take an interest in the woman you think you might feel like seducing, and she decides to go back to her own room.
 And, it seems, he never intended to do more than a single day of the hike anyway.
 He opts out of the second day, and says he’ll meet them at the next hotel.
 When Marnie arrives there in the late afternoon—she’d caught a bus for the last mile or so—he’s about to drive back to London.
 He shares phone numbers with Marnie, but she thinks he’s probably just being polite.

-These two don’t know each other yet, so they don’t know how similar David Nicholls has made them.
-Right from her first chapter, Marnie acknowledges her plight for what it is.
+These two don’t know how similar David Nicholls has made them.
+Right from her first chapter, long before the walk, Marnie acknowledges her plight for what it is.
 ‘I, Marnie Walsh, aged thirty-eight, of Herne Hill, London, am lonely. / This was not seclusion or solitude or aloneness, this was the real thing, and the realisation came with shame, because if popularity was the reward for being smart, cool, attractive, successful, then what did loneliness signify?’
 Meanwhile, Michael doesn’t seem to have acknowledged it yet.
 He isn’t actually divorced, and seems to hope there’s a chance he and his wife Natasha will be reconciled.
 Nobody else thinks so, including the reader.
 But he’s convinced himself that once he’s thought it through, once he’s walked his way to real awareness… what?
 Who knows?
 He certainly doesn’t.

 Anything else?
 At first, Nicholls doesn’t let any opportunity pass for one or the other of them to find something not quite right about the other.
 Michael’s body language is plainly telling everybody, including Marnie, that he’s perfectly OK without them.
-He’s not being rude, he hopes, and anyway Marnie just wants to carry on trying to be sociable with the others.
+He’s not being rude, he hopes, and anyway Marnie just carries on trying to be sociable.
 But we know that when Cleo and Anthony give up the walk on Day 2, Marnie’s decision to carry on is David Mitchell’s signal to us that the game is under way.
 Of course, Marnie tells herself she just wants to make good use of all the expensive gear she’s wearing.
-If she noticves the disappointment in Michael’s face when she tells him, nobody’s saying anything.
+If she notices the disappointment in Michael’s face when she tells him, nobody’s saying anything.
 But, at first, he isn’t pleased that he’ll have to be civil to her for the whole day now.

 Their walk only takes up a few short chapters, a dozen or so pages in all.
 But the banter starts early, a gentle mockery that is a kind of flirtation.
 ‘Classic ribbon lake,’ says Michael.
 ‘I thought so too,’ she replies.
 ‘Classic.’
 They walk on, and he turns the mockery against himself.
 ‘Sorry, it slips out sometimes.
 The geography.
 Like wind.’
 And she laughs.
 And however rocky, in a very literal way, the way ahead might be, it’s another step.
 She probably knows it better than he does, but with this tiny exchange something has subtly changed.
 All they need to seal it with is an almost unbearably arduous climb, both of them drenched, and both of them swearing (Marnie far more—and making blood-curdling remarks about how she feels about both Michael and Alfred bloody Wainwright, the author of all her woes).